How to Choose the Right Extension Cord Gauge for an Angle Grinder: Safe Step-by-Step Guide

 Essential Safety Tips for Power Tool Extension Cord Usage

-• Inspect extension cords before each use for frayed insulation or exposed wiring to avoid shocks and fire hazards.
+• Inspect the full cord before each use for exposed wiring or damage.

 Common Mistakes to Avoid When Selecting Extension Cords